 AMD Ryzen 3000 CPUs will be humming away in our desktop PCs this summer, powered by the latest iteration of the red team’s Zen processor architecture.
-AMD has confirmed that, like the Navi graphics cards, the Ryzen 3000 processors will hit the shelves, and our desktop PCs, in Q3 this year.
+Some freshly leaked slides from the Next Horizon Gaming event on June 10 show the top chip in the stack for the first time, the 16-core Ryzen 9 3950X.
+AMD has confirmed that Ryzen 3000 processors will hit the shelves, and our desktop PCs, in July this year.
 And it could well be the smart silicon to put the red team at the top of the gaming CPU hall of fame once more.

-That means the new AMD Ryzen 3000 silicon will arrive between July and September, kicking Intel into second place as number one purveyor of go-to gaming chips.
-The latest rumoured Ryzen 3000 release date is for a July 7 launch for the new 7nm processors, potentially the same day as the new Navi GPUs.
+Once AMD Ryzen 3000 silicon arrives, it could be just the thing to kick Intel into second place as number one purveyor of go-to gaming chips.
+That July 7 release date also has these chips launching the same month as the new AMD Navi 5000 series GPUs.
 It makes some symmetrical sense – July 7, 7/7, 7nm GPU and 7nm CPU, geddit?
 No?
 Whatever, we’re all rather excited by the prospect of such a double whammy.

 These Ryzen 3rd Gen chips will be the first desktop processors built on the 7nm process node with the ‘revolutionary chiplet design’ of the AMD Zen 2 architecture at their core.
 For the first time in a long time the red team truly has Intel on the backfoot, and the AMD Ryzen 3000 processor generation could bring high-performance, high-core-count computing to the mainstream.